Probate

 Serving Montgomery County and the Surrounding Maryland Communities

-If you are tasked or named as the Personal Representative for handling the estate for the deceased person, there are responsibilities required to satisfy the laws of State of Maryland, especially if the person owned any property in his or her sole name, regardless of value.
+If you are tasked or designated as the Personal Representative*** for handling the Estate of a deceased person, there are many responsibilities that you must fulfil in order to satisfy the Laws of State of Maryland.
+This is especially true if the deceased had any legal title to real property, regardless of value.
 This is true whether or not the deceased person had a Last Will and Testament.
-There would need to be a probate proceeding.

 Allen Law Center